 This is where The Blue Danube escaped from musical imagination onto paper.
 The Wien Museum maintains the apartment as a mini-museum, with various displays (in German and English), including such former possessions as a grand piano and house organ.

 The Strauss Museum Wien covers the Strauss dynasty as a whole (the father and all three composer sons).
 It’s rich in information, pictorial displays and audio stations…all curated with obvious love and respect for the music and the composers.

-The museum reopens in 2022 at a new location after a COVID-related hiatus.
+The museum planned to reopen in 2022 at a new location after a COVID-related hiatus.

 Vienna’s Zentralfriedhof cemetery provides a final resting place for numerous famous figures of the past.
 This includes a cluster of composer graves (group 32A) that has Schubert, Brahms, Beethoven and Strauss all within a sotto voce whisper of each other.